Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

-To compute irreducibility criterion for germs of analytic functions of two complex variables, without loss of generality, we can find The 2nd Algorithm for computing completely irreducible Weierstrass polynomials from all the Weierstrass polynomials of two complex variables by the Weierstrass preparation theorem and the Weierstrass division theorem.
-The proof of The 2nd Algorithm can be given by Theorem 16.6 together with Proposition 16.7 and Proposition 16.8 in Part[B]. \ms
+To compute irreducibility criterion for germs of analytic functions of two complex variables, without loss of generality, it is clear that it suffices to find The 2nd Algorithm for computing completely irreducible W-polys from all the W-polys of two complex variables by the Weierstrass preparation theorem and the Weierstrass division theorem.
+The proof of The 2nd Algorithm can be given by Theorem 16.6 together with Proposition 16.7 and Proposition 16.8 in Part[C]. \ms